Artwork by

 • Reduce stress: Stress can cause schizophrenia symptoms to flare up, so it’s important to create a structured and supportive environment for your loved one.
 Avoid putting pressure on them or criticizing perceived shortcomings.

-• Encourage them to socialize: Schizophrenia affects the social life as the patient is too confined within their thoughts and notions.
+• Encourage them to socialize: Schizophrenia affects social life as the patient is too confined within their thoughts and notions.
 Encourage them to talk to other family members and old friends.
 Even if it is superficial, encourage them.
-Take them out for walks and gathering, if possible, and encourage them to talk to other people.
+Take them out for walks and gatherings, if possible, and encourage them to talk to other people.

 • Get others involved: Talk to other family members and friends and ask them to get involved and interact and support the individual.
 Educate them about the disorder, its symptoms, and its effects.
 Social support can play an important role in helping the individual function better.

 • Do not point out their delusion: Avoid discussing details of their delusional comments.
 Do not try to convince them that a belief is wrong or not real.
-Schizophrenia effects on relationships can be tough to handle.
+Schizophrenia's effects on relationships can be tough to handle.
 Do not complicate it further by pointing out their false notions.

 • Set realistic expectations: It’s important to be realistic about the challenges and limitations of schizophrenia.
 Help your loved one set and achieve manageable goals, and be patient with the pace of recovery and schizophrenia treatment plans.